revolunet/node-readme/.README.md

 Then run `npm run readme` to generate your README.md.

-You can copy and customize the [default README template](./src/.README.md) and add it to your project.
+You can copy and customize the [default README template](./src/.README.md) and add it to your project as `.README.md`.

 It uses the [Javascript ES6 syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/template_strings)